contactandyc/another-c-library/website/ebook/ac-mapreduce2/index.md

 ## Setting up ac\_schedule

 The ac\_schedule isn't particularly complicated, it just has a few parts to it.
 The first thing to do is setup tasks.
-These tasks are going to print the task name and the partition being worked on.
+For now, these tasks will do nothing at all (other than return true indicating that they didn't fail).

 examples/mapreduce2/start.c
 ```c